Katyatu/PatreonAntiLeak/README.md

 2. A [Discord](https://discord.com/) server with dedicated channels that will serve as the gateway to your vault.

-3. A Discord Webhook Bot per dedicated channel inside of your Discord server, already created and assigned to the appropriate cooresponding channel.
+3. A Discord Webhook Bot per dedicated channel inside of your Discord server, already created and assigned to the appropriate corresponding channel.

 > [!TIP]
 > Free MEGA accounts start at 20GB, with up to 16TB paid storage.